Budget planning tool

 Pick up locally

-With over 140 convenient store locations across Australia, you can securely pick up your Hong Kong Dollars with no hassles.
+With convenient store locations across Australia, you can securely pick up your Hong Kong Dollars with no hassles.

 Planning your trip to Hong Kong

 We get it, doing your holiday budget is a snore fest.
 It's important though, so we've made it super easy for you to do now.
 Just punch in your holiday deets and we'll combine destination spend data with our exchange rates so you know how much to take.
 Easy peasy budget donesy!

 Coins and notes

 Just like other dollars, the Hong Kong dollar ($) is divided into 100 cents (c) or 100 sin (in Cantonese).
 Coins come in 10c, 20c, 50c, $1, $2, $5 and $10 varieties, while Hong Kong banknotes can be found in $10, $20, $50, $100, $150, $500 and $1,000 denominations.
 Hong Kong also has a special term, hou, for a dime (10 cents).

 - The Hong Kong dollar was unified as legal tender in 1937.

 - The HKD is the 13th most traded currency in the world, despite only being used in Hong Kong and Macau.

 - Together with South Korea, Singapore and Taiwan, Hong Kong is part of the ‘4 Asian Tigers’ – known for their fierce and rapidly grown economies.

 - HKD coins started gradually replacing the portrait of Queen Elizabeth II with a depiction of a Bauhinia flower in 1993, four years prior to the end of British rule in Hong Kong.
 So they just went from one beauty to another, really.